How to Become an RN in Washington State: 5 Steps

 What Does an RN in Washington Do?

-A big part of learning how to become an RN in Washington is gaining clarity on what the job entails — will this career align with your goals and lifestyle?
+A big part of learning how to become an RN in Washington State is gaining clarity on what the job entails — will this career align with your goals and lifestyle?
 Regardless of your specialty, you’ll be responsible for core tasks that are essential to patient care, including the following:

 - Conducting patient assessments